IainMF/Mens_Rights_NZ/Issues/State Obligations.md

 > States parties should ensure that strategies, policies, and plans of action are in place and implemented in order to address both formal and substantive discrimination by public and
 private actors in the area of Covenant rights.
 Such policies, plans and strategies should address all groups distinguished by the prohibited grounds and States parties are encouraged, among other possible steps, to adopt temporary special measures in order to accelerate the achievement of equality.
 ICECSR GC 20 - p38

+> National strategies, policies and plans should use **appropriate indicators** and benchmarks, disaggregated on the basis of the prohibited grounds of discrimination ICESCR GC 20 - p41

 #### No Retrogression
 > The adoption and undertaking of any retrogressive measures that affect the equal right of men and women to the enjoyment of the all the rights set forth in the Covenant constitutes a violation of article 3.
 ICESCR GC 16 - p42

+> Moreover, any deliberately retrogressive measures in that regard would require the most careful consideration and would need to be fully justified by reference to the totality of the rights provided for in the Covenant and in the context of the full use of the maximum available resources.
+ICESCR GC 3 - p 9
+>

 ### Non-discrimination